 A PhD graduate from the Eberhard-Karls University Tuebingen (Germany) and a fellow from the German Research Foundation, Andreas was recruited to the Ludwig Institute of Cancer Research in Melbourne (LICR), Australia in 2008 to work in the field of melanoma immunobiology.
-He was appointed to his current position as Head of the Tumour Immunology Laboratory (TIL) in May 2018 at the Olivia Newton-John Cancer Research Institute.
-As a laboratory head, he continues to lead a research program to decipher the details of tumour-immune engagement and to establish a strong clinical trial and industry-supported research component in his laboratory.
+He was appointed to his current position as Head of the Tumour Immunology Laboratory (TIL) in May 2018 at the Olivia Newton-John Cancer Research Institute and as Associate Professor in the School of Molecular Sciences within the College of Science, Health and Engineering at La Trobe University in 2020.
+As a laboratory head, he leads a research program to decipher the details of tumour-immune engagement and has established a strong clinical trial and industry-supported research component in his laboratory.
 His current research focus is to understand the extent of engagement between all parts of the immune system and a tumour.
-This includes antigen processing and presentation in melanoma, cancer-specific antibodies as biomarkers in cancer patients, and the visualization and classification of immune infiltrates in tumours.
 His lab is developing methods and tests to understand how the immune-tumour interaction can be qualified, quantified and influenced.
 More recently, his lab is working on innate immune cells and is trying to understand their role and function in mounting a productive immune response in cancer.

 Abstracts this author is presenting: